wp-plugins/facebook-comments-for-wordpress/readme.txt

 }
 `

 You may change the colors to whatever is required.
-Once the stylesheet has been created, simply add a URL to it in the `URL to External Stylesheet` text field on the plugin's options page.
+Once the stylesheet has been created, simply point to it in the `URL to External Stylesheet` text field on the plugin's options page.

-= Can I have the Facebook comments show up *after* the WordPress comments? =
+= Can I have the Facebook comments show up after the WordPress comments? =

 * From your WordPress Dashboard, go to **Appearance -> Editor**
 * Select the **Single Post (single.php)** template from the list on the right-hand side